 AAI provides equal opportunities to all employees and applicants without regard to race, color, national or ethnic origin, religion, sexual orientation, age, disability, or veteran status.

-Compensation and Benefits: Compensation for this position is commensurate with relevant professional experience and/or advanced degrees.
+Compensation and Benefits: Compensation for this position is commensurate with relevant professional experience and/or advanced degrees, and ranges from $38-42k.
 AAI offers a competitive benefits package, including excellent health insurance, a retirement plan, and a generous leave policy.

-The Communications Associate shares the story of AAI’s work with our community members, stakeholders, allies, policy makers, advocates, and funders.
-The Communications Associate will lead and work in collaboration with field, policy, program, and development colleagues to produce content for AAI’s social media and website, assets for campaigns, publications, and external communication, including regular and rapid response emails.
-They will also be responsible for working press lists for traditional media coverage.
-The ideal candidate is a creative, adept communicator with strong attention to detail, and comfortable working in a fast-paced environment.
+The Campaign Organizer manages the various local campaigns AAI is leading in 2019 & 2020, ensuring the broad participation of our community members, stakeholders, allies, policy makers, and advocates to meet the goals of the campaign(s).
+The Campaign Organizer will lead and work in collaboration with field, policy, and program colleagues to produce actionable items for engaged supporters who will work to advance the campaign objectives.
+They will also be responsible for overseeing AAI’s five (5) local field organizers, communicating campaign updates with appropriate messaging both externally & internally, and maintaining strict data quality standards.
+The ideal candidate is a creative, adept communicator with strong attention to detail, and who is comfortable working in a fast-paced environment.

-The Communications Associate will direct and lead the strategic development and ongoing evaluation of AAI’s communication to promote the Institute’s work, relationships with leaders in the Arab American community, ethnic pride and awareness, and cross-departmental programs and events.
+The Campaign Organizer will manage the implementation of AAI’s state-based campaigns and supervise local field organizers.
+The Campaign Organizer is expected to build and maintain relationships with leaders in the Arab American community, recruit and manage volunteers for program implementation, and participate in cross-departmental programs and events.
 Specific tasks include:

 - Perform other duties as assigned.